dmccreary/graph-lms/docs/glossary.md

 An AI model trained on extensive text data to understand and generate human-like language.

 In the graph LMS, LLMs create customized explanations, answer questions, and generate simulations.

+#### Learning Certification

+A formal recognition that a student has achieved a specific level of knowledge or competency in a given subject or skill.

+In the graph LMS, learning certifications are awarded upon completion of defined learning objectives, mastery of competencies, or successful assessments.
+These certifications can be used to track progress and verify skill acquisition.

+**Example:** A LMS can grants a learning certification to students who complete all modules in a programming course, demonstrating proficiency in coding basics.

 #### Learning Concept